All Episodes

 I know that for a fact.

-And so when my policies cancel, I have to be the very same.
+And so when my policy is canceled, I have to be the very same.

 I have to be attentive, pay attention, and really, really get down to the nuts and bolts of it to make sure, because I am alive for just a couple of reasons.

-And I am alive by a very large extent because I could control who I chose to provide medical coverage and where that medical coverage was coming from.
+And I am alive for a very large extent because I could control who I chose to provide medical coverage and where that medical coverage was coming from.

 And control is life.